episerver/AddOn.CatalogRelations/README.md

 # AddOn.CatalogRelations
 Catalog Relations Gadget.
 Lists variants of the current product, parent product of the current variant etc.

+#Installation
+Build the project to output a NuGet package which can be installed in your website project.